patriziadeleon/inspirational-quote-generator/README.md

 ---

-Click on the index.html file and once the page loads, you can start pressing on the 'next quote' button to generate a random quote with inspirational words from people who are known or not so known but chooses wise words about life.
+Click [here](https://patriziadeleon.github.io/inspirational-quote-generator/) to load the page.
+Once loaded, you can start pressing on the 'next quote' button to generate a random quote with inspirational words from people who are known or not so known but chooses wise words about life.